 Your Organization Already Outsources

-- My organization can’t hire, train, and retain enough InfoSec talent
+- My organization can’t hire, train and retain enough cybersecurity talent.

-- InfoSec is a cost-center, it impacts the bottom line, and we need to find a more efficient model to provide comprehensive InfoSec to the company
+- Cybersecurity is a cost-center, it impacts the bottom line and we need to find a more efficient model to provide comprehensive InfoSec to the company.

-- InfoSec is complicated.
-There are ever-changing technologies, solutions, best practices and requirements as well as ever-increasing risks – I can’t keep up by myself
+- Cybersecurity is complicated.
+There are ever-changing technologies, solutions, best practices and requirements as well as ever-increasing risks – I can’t keep up by myself.

 Interestingly, the objections are also the same really:

 - Cybersecurity is critical; I can’t afford to lose control of it, and I need the people to manage it.